Wilhelm Martin Luther

 Wilhelm Martin Luther (27 November 1912 – 2 June 1962) was a German librarian, musicologist and director of the Göttingen State and University Library.

 Life

 Born in Erdmannrode, Luther studied musicology, philosophy and theology in Göttingen and Berlin.
-In 1936 he received his doctorate with a thesis on Gallus Dreßler in Göttingen.
+In 1936 he received his doctorate with a thesis on Gallus Dressler in Göttingen.
 He completed his studies with a doctorate and state examination.
 He entered the academic library service in 1939; after his subject examination in 1941 at the Berlin State Library he worked at the Göttingen University Library.